akensert/molgraph/README.md

 # Graph Neural Networks for Molecular Machine Learning

-## In progress/unfinished
-This is an early release; things are still being updated and added.
+*This is an early release; things are still being updated and added.*
-Hence, API compatibility may break in the future.
+*Hence, API compatibility may break in the future.*

 ## Documentation
 See [readthedocs](https://molgraph.readthedocs.io/en/latest/)